krokedil/collector-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2023.12.14    - version 4.0.10 =
+* Enhancement   - Increased the timeout for placing a WooCommerce order to 29 seconds from 9.5 to match Walleys updated timeout of 30 seconds.

 = 2023.11.21    - version 4.0.9 =
 * Enhancement   - Ensures logging of any error messages generated during the checkout process.
 * Enhancement   - Adds a timeout to the order placement to prevent the checkout from locking.